saasbook/rottenpotatoes-rails-intro/README.md

 0. Then `cd rottenpotatoes-rails-intro` to change to the app's directory.

-0. Run the command `bundle install` to make sure all the gems (libraries) used by the app are in place.
+0. Run the command `bundle install --without production` to make sure all the gems (libraries) used by the app are in place.

 0. Run `bundle exec rake db:setup` to create the initial database.